Interisland Inspection Program

 ADVISORY: Due to reduced staffing, some Plant Quarantine offices have reduced inspection hours.

 Interisland passengers planning to transport potted plants, plant cuttings and live animals (other than dogs and cats), are strongly advised to contact the Plant Quarantine Office on that island in advance for advice on inspection hours.
-For contact information, click here.
+Contact information for Plant Quarantine office.

 Passengers may avoid inspection requirements if they purchase plants from a certified nursery that may certify plants for shipment.
-For a list of certified nurseries, click here.
+List of certified nurseries.

 There is a interisland quarantine on the movement of ohia and soil from areas infested with Rapid Ohia Death (ROD).